 The City assessed a number of sites that would be realistic candidates for infill residential development to fulfill the RHNA.
 To ensure a meaningful analysis, a list of criteria was developed to identify only properties that had realistic development potential.
 A review was conducted on the City's parcels, including environmental constraints (such as pollution), potential residential displacement and the City's existing land use, zoning, and development standards.
+Key considerations were current ownership (i.e. City-owned properties), current uses and condition of site and proposed General Plan Land Use Designations.
 See Appendix C for the list of criteria and details for identified sites.
 In addition, information obtained during the General Plan Update public outreach process was considered.
 Key take aways included (Please see Section 1 and Appendix A of this Element for additional public outreach information:

-Commerce is behind in residential development
+- Commerce is behind in residential development - Northwest and Bristow areas were identified as locations to have additional residential uses over time - Denser residential development is a priority to provide different housing options - Housing for young adults wanting to move back to Commerce is needed

-- Northwest and Bristow areas were identified as locations to have additional residential uses over time - Denser residential development is a priority to provide different housing options - Housing for young adults wanting to move back to Commerce is needed - Investigate sites for housing in the Veterans Park area for housing - Need to provide housing for the local workforce
+- Investigate sites for housing in the Veterans Park area for housing - Need to provide housing for the local workforce